SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/organization.md

 layout: redirect
 ---

-This section can be used to customize the Machine Park Overview.
-Sites, Areas and Lines can be can arrange in any way you want.
+In the **Organization settings** page, admin users can customize the machine park **Overview**.
+Sites, areas and lines can be can arranged according to your needs.

 ![organization](/images/oee/administration/admin-organization.png)